Luxtoday

 To make your move to Luxembourg easier we suggest preparing your documents in advance.
 You can collect your documents from your place of residence and translate them with the help of an agency or individual translator.

-List of documents that can be translated in general in the translator's offices in Luxembourg:
+Documents that can be translated in the translator's offices in Luxembourg:

 • Bank statements.

 The specific documents you'll need may vary depending on your individual circumstances, such as your purpose of relocation, visa requirements, and the nature of your stay in Luxembourg.
-Read our special articles to be ready in terms of paperwork:
+Read more on the topic.

 Luxembourg generally requires certified translations for official purposes, especially when dealing with legal or administrative matters.
 However, for certain situations, such as for personal use or informational purposes, you may not necessarily need certified translations.